The-Marcy-Lab-School/react-express-auth/README.md

 ### ERD

-To manage the data necessary for the MayaSnax backend, we have implemented the following schema in our PostgreSQL database:
+To manage the data necessary for the Urban-Unblemished backend, we have implemented the following schema in our PostgreSQL database:

 ![](Urban-Unblemished-erd.png)